wojciechpolak/glifestream/README.md

 single one.
 External streams may be represented by RSS/Atom channels or popular services such as Mastodon.
 The user decides which of them are publicly visible and which are not.
 Public streams are visible for anybody.
-The rest of streams are visible only for logged in users.
+The rest of the streams are visible only for logged-in users.

 The gLifestream software requires an HTTP server capable of running Django applications and a database supported by it.
 Data from the